RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 #### Create a Fork

 To create a fork, go to <https://github.com/RosettaCommons/rosetta> and click the "Fork" button in the upper right.
-(See [Github documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) for more)
+(See [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) for more)

-NOTE: The Rosetta license allows you to make Forks through the Github website, and interact with those forks on your local machine.
+NOTE: The Rosetta license allows you to make Forks through the GitHub website, and interact with those forks on your local machine.
 The license does not permit (publicly) re-hosting the Rosetta repositories on other websites.
 Do not re-host Rosetta on other services (Gitlab, Bitbucket, etc.)

 #### Cloning your fork